glitch-txs/w3/README.md

 ### Init the W3 Component

 Select the connectors and chains you want to support.
-Calling `connectors` function will invoke all supported connectors.
+Calling `connectors` function will invoke all connectors.

 > **Warning**
 > Make sure props are set outside the App component.